 This not-so-hidden gem on the Maine coast has a history of war, bootlegging, and was almost lost to becoming a liquid gas terminal.
 Thankfully it's now an uninhabited island with beautiful coastal views.

-Sears Island off the coast of Searsport is definitely worthy of your visitation this fall.
+Sears Island off the coast of Searsport is definitely worthy of your visitation this summer.
 The island offers miles of hiking trails, beaches, and wildlife.
 The island is one of the largest undeveloped islands on the Eastern Seaboard.
 Back in 2003, it was nearly lost as plans marked the island as a potential location for a liquid gas terminal.
 However the plan was strongly opposed and paved the way for its preservation.

 According to the Friends of Sears Island, the history of the island begins with the Native Americans who called the island Wassumkeag.
 It's believed fisherman in the 15th and 16th centuries were the first "folks from away" to visit the island.